NiyaliTravel/niyali-travel-site/replit.md

 - Seeded database with 10 complete guest houses with detailed information
 - Added 26 Maldivian islands with guest houses to backend database for search functionality
 - Created islands API endpoints (`/api/islands`) for backend search capabilities
+- Implemented Interactive Maldives Island Explorer with Map View at `/island-explorer`
+- Added visual map displaying all 26 islands with interactive markers and details panel
+- Integrated search functionality, transport options display, and popular activities for each island
+- Connected Island Explorer with guest house booking system for seamless navigation